 What is the difference?
 Let’s take a look…

 STANDARD HOT TUB FILTRATION

-Hot tubs that have the standard filtration system use the large jet pump to filter and clean the water.
-Typically, these work on a self-timer system; however, some spas allow scheduling of filtration cycles.
+Hot tubs that have the standard filtration system use a large jet pump to filter and clean the water.
+Typically, these work on a self-timer system; however, some spas allow the scheduling of filtration cycles.

 Depending on the gallons of water and the size of the filters, some spas will require longer filtration cycles, or more frequent cycles, to clean the water.
-During the cooler months, a spa with a standard filtration, will turn on frequently to heat the water in the spa.
+During the cooler months, a spa with standard filtration will turn on frequently to heat the water in the spa.